"The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect."

 Can you imagine going about your life without the use of the Internet?
 Try to imagine how you would feel if you suddenly lost your sight or the use of your hands.
 Now think of how frustrated you would be if you wanted to search the Web for a certain piece of information.
 These are the things that Web designers think about when they are trying to make websites accessible for the whole of society.

-Screen readers convert text into synthesized speech.
-A screen reader uses the HTML code on the Web to announce the content to the user.
-People who are blind can listen to text on the Web using a screen reader.
+Screen reader software converts Web content into synthesized speech.
+The software uses the HTML code on the Web to announce the content to the user.
+People who are blind can listen to content on the Web using screen reader software.

-Most screen reader users don't use a mouse to navigate because they can't see where to click with a mouse.
+Most screen reader users don't use a mouse to navigate because they either can't see where to click with a mouse or can't use a mouse for some other reason.
 They use the keyboard to navigate websites.
-There are many other users that for a variety of reasons use only a keyboard for navigation.
 Keep this in mind as you design your website to be accessible.